syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ## Legend Visibility

-The [IsVisibleOnLegend](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeries.html#Syncfusion_UI_Xaml_Charts_ChartSeries_IsVisibleOnLegend) property of series is used to enable/disable the visibility of legend as shown in below example.
+The [IsVisibleOnLegend](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeries.html#Syncfusion_UI_Xaml_Charts_ChartSeries_IsVisibleOnLegend) property of series is used to enable or disable the visibility of legend as shown in the following code example.

 {% tabs %}